 With so many items up for grabs, your guests are overwhelmed with choices and see no rush to bid.
 That means your organization isn’t getting nearly as many bids as you’d like to see, and the bids that you are getting are much lower than they should be.

 When your items outnumber your bidders, it greatly reduces competition for those items.
 To raise the most funds, adjust the number of your items based on the number of bidders participating.
-The ideal ratio will be roughly two guests per every item that you’re auctioning off.
-If you haven’t naturally achieved that ratio, create it!

 You can also try packaging your items.
 For example, five gift cards to local pizzerias could become “Best Pizza in Town.”
 Three gift certificates to local boutiques could be repurposed into a “Total Makeover” package.